Mikma03/Advanced_Trading/OrderBook/README.md

 Formatting: to be in line with description of the task.
 As it is not implemented yet.

 - Final OrderBook status and transactions

+## Other for developers

+- Install `pre-commit` tool by running `pip install pre-commit`.

+- Create a `.pre-commit-config.yaml` file in the root directory of the project.

+- Define the pre-commit hooks you want to use in the file, using the appropriate syntax.

+- Run `pre-commit install` to install the hooks specified in the configuration file to the project's Git repository.

+- Run `pre-commit run` to execute the hooks on the files that are about to be committed.